ObjectModules/deploy/[Mapping]-Concept.md

 ```
 Here on this section, we will explain about our way on making the mapping using layout diagram.
 The method of mapping that we are going to explain here will be valid for all the above mappings.
 ##Symbol
 See that all of the mapping are consist of 4 elements which function an all mappings are the same.
+So we can define a symbolization for each of elements.
+Let's take this way:
 ```
-1. Straigth line for entry points
+1. A Straight line for entry point
-2. Dot line for exit point
+2. A text to define what we need
-3. A box for process
+4. A box to indicate the process
-4. Identification
+2. A Dotted line for exit point
 ```
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure1.png)